lucasanguinetti/Solving-Energy-Efficiency-Problems-through-Polynomial-Optimization-Theory/README.md

 # Solving Energy Efficiency Problems through Polynomial Optimization Theory

-This is a code package is related to the follow scientific article:
+This is the code package related to the follow scientific article:
 Andrea Pizzo, Alessio Zappone and Luca Sanguinetti, "Solving Energy Efficiency Problems through Polynomial Optimization Theory," IEEE Signal Processing Letters, Submitted to.
 The package contains a simulation environment, based on Matlab, that reproduces all the numerical results and figures in the article.
 We encourage you to also perform reproducible research!